 Iowa Supreme Court Decision Represents Yet Another Breakthrough in HIV Decriminalization Efforts

-June 13, 2014 by Noël Gordon, Foundation Project Manager
+June 13, 2014 by Noël Gordon, Senior Specialist for HIV Prevention and Health Equity

 In a landmark decision, the Iowa Supreme Court set aside the criminal conviction of Nick Rhoades, an HIV-positive man who pled guilty to “criminal transmission of HIV” in 2009.
 Rhoades entered the plea on the advice of his attorney despite the fact that his accuser never actually acquired HIV.
 Rhoades used a condom when he had sex with this accuser and had an undetectable viral load, which made transmission virtually impossible.